-Traditional Welsh Farmhouse Caerphilly now has PGI (Protected Geographical Indication) status.
+Traditional Welsh Farmhouse Caerphilly now has PGI (Protected Geographical Indication) status, and can only be made in Caerphilly in the South Wales Valleys.
 This one is named after Thelma Adams from Caws Cenarth, who first made it in 1987 to an old family recipe.
 It tastes like a proper farmhouse Caerphilly should: quite mushroomy and farm-y, with an oozy savouriness, a squidgy layer next to the rind, and a chalkier centre.

 This is a lovely little sheep’s milk cheese, made by a great woman called Carrie Rimes near Bethesda, Gwynedd using raw organic milk from a flock of ewes on the Llŷn peninsula.
 It’s creamy, decadent and slightly sweet, with great textures: the bloomy rind on the outside gives you a fluffiness, then it’s soft and velvety in the middle.